thegooddocsproject/templates/how-to/about-how-to.md

 * API credentials for the {company} v3.5 API.
 * Access to the Postman application.
-* An understanding about what a RESTful API is conceptually.
+* An understanding about what a RESTful API is, conceptually.
 * (Optional) A development tool (IDE) that displays API responses formatted for readability.

 ```